khdc-me/classroom/LearningPHP_MySQL_JavaScript/README.md

 # Goal
 It's been a couple of yrs since I last dabbled in PHP.
 Trying to keep current w/ this popular web stack.

-I will be incorporating Docker containerization technology into the projects to add more modern elements.
+I will be incorporating Docker containerization technology into the projects to add more modern elements (and some complexity).